-Use Facebook, X, Instagram, or a church website to announce the event for the larger event.
+Use Facebook, Twitter, or church website to announce the event for the larger event.

 Entertainment

 In addition to telling the Resurrection story and hunting eggs, here are a few fun options:

 PLay Games!

 Prepare to play at least two games-one as guests continue to arrive and another if events move more quickly than planned (for suggested games see pages 26-29).